 (a) Securities for trading purposes (except for those included in trading accounts) are carried at fair value (cost of securities sold is determined by the moving-average method).
 Securities being held to maturity are carried at amortized cost (using the straightline method) determined by the moving-average method.
-Investments in subsidiaries and affiliates are carried at cost determined by the moving-average method) in principle, with the exception of those whose fair value cannot be reliably determined, which are carried at cost determined by the moving-average method) in principle, with the exception of those whose fair value cannot be reliably determined, which are carried at cost determined by the moving-average method.
+Investments in subsidiaries and affiliates are carried at cost determined by the moving-average method.
+Available-for-sale securities are carried at fair value at the balance sheet date (cost of securities sold is determined by the moving-average method) in principle, with the exception of those whose fair value cannot be reliably determined, which are carried at cost determined by the moving-average method.
 Investments in partnerships and others are carried at the amount of the Bank's share of net asset value based on their most recent financial statements.